keycloak/keycloak/testsuite/integration-arquillian/README.md

 The testsuite requires a container for Keycloak Server to be selected.
 This container is used by all tests in the test suite.
-It can be selected using property `auth.server.container`.
+It can be selected with property `auth.server.container`.

-*By default* the testsuite runs the server on embedded *Undertow*.
+*By default* the tests run with server on embedded *Undertow*.

 ### Containers Supported for Keycloak Server